keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - Because they are individual instances, High Availability is not a built-in feature and they can become a choke point in your VPC.
 They are not fault-tolerant and serve as a single point of failure.
 While it is possible to use auto-scaling groups, scripts to automate failover, etc. to prevent bottlenecking, it is far better to use the NAT Gateway as an alternative for a scalable solution.
 - **NAT Gateway** is a managed service that is composed of multiple instances linked together within an availability zone in order to achieve HA by default.
 - To achieve further HA and a zone-independent architecture, create a NAT gateway for each Availability Zone and configure your routing to ensure that resources use the NAT gateway in their corresponding Availability Zone.
 - NAT instances are deprecated, but still useable.
-NAT Gateways are the prefered means to achieve Network Address Translation.
+NAT Gateways are the preferred means to achieve Network Address Translation.
 - There is no need to patch NAT Gateways as the service is managed by AWS.
 You do need to patch NAT Instances though because they’re just individual EC2 instances.
-- Because communication must always be initiated from yout private instances, you need a route rule to route traffic from a private subnet to your NAT gateway.
+- Because communication must always be initiated from your private instances, you need a route rule to route traffic from a private subnet to your NAT gateway.
 - Your NAT instance/gateway will have to live in a public subnet as your public subnet is the subnet configured to have internet access.
 - When creating NAT instances, it is important to remember that EC2 instances have source/destination checks on them by default.
 What these checks do is ensure that any traffic it comes across must be either generated by the instance or be the intended recipient of that traffic.
 Otherwise, the traffic is dropped because the EC2 instance is neither the source nor the destination.
 - So because NAT instances act as a sort of proxy, you *must* disable source/destination checks when musing a NAT instance.